Leo-IP/WarehouseInventorySystem/README.md

 # Warehouse Inventory System

-●	able to store product data via csv file consumption.
+* Able to store product data via csv file consumption.
-●	able to store quantities of such products in different locations via csv file consumption.
+*	Able to store quantities of such products in different locations via csv file consumption.
-●	UI to show inventory level of given product code
+*	UI to show inventory level of given product code
-●	able to transfer inventory from one location to another given amount of quantity and product code via UI
+*	Able to transfer inventory from one location to another given amount of quantity and product code via UI

 Stack